 This article is about a visit from Cristobal Peralta 0f Spain in 1924 to see the mines that his ancestors had worked.
 Unknowingly, he showed his American guide the bearings to 2 landmarks that gave the precise location of the mine.
 At the time the article was written, it was thought that the bearings were to a hill dubbed “Cerro Negra” by the author that is a VMS deposit, but a year later was found to be the actual “cave zone” of a very, very large mine next to Cerro Negra.
 This mine is described further in the “Great Mine” article.

 - Peralta Stone Maps

 These maps are controversial to some, and with a simple interpretation the Trail Stone Map gives the exact location of the arkose ridges that contain many filled-in pits mined by the Peraltas or possibly earlier.
-This was further substantiated by the seismic testing of several of the suspected pits and core drilling on their perimeters.
+This was substantiated by the seismic testing of several of the suspected pits and by core drilling on their perimeters.
 All of these filled-in pits are surrounded by black chlorite alteration, found exclusively at VMS deposits.

 - The Mill Site and Mercury